Public Works Department

 - Does Public Works Accept Branches, Brush and Christmas Trees?

-Branches and other brush, under eight inches in diameter, are collected at Public Works, 1900 Hadley Avenue N, during regular business hours, Monday to Friday, 7 AM to 3:30 PM, from spring fall.
+Branches and other brush, under eight inches in diameter, are collected at Public Works, 1900 Hadley Avenue N, during regular business hours, Monday to Friday, 7 AM to 3:30 PM, beginning the second Monday in April through the third Monday in October.
 For details, please email Public Works or call 651-730-2740.

 Each January, live evergreens may be taken to the Public Works facility, 1900 Hadley Avenue N, for a nominal fee, to be recycled.
 Evergreen wreaths and garlands cannot be accepted.
 For details, please email Public Works or call 651-730-2740.